 Who should do the analysis?

 You have two options by default.
-You either hire someone or you conduct the analysis by yourself.
+You either hire someone or you can analyze by yourself.

 My example in this article will be a restaurant called The Brew that I am about to open in a small town called CompetiTown.